navin5556/devops-pipeline-kubernetes/phase-3/CI-CD.md

 ## Configure Above Plugins in Jenkins as per video

-Note: there is no any plugin available for tricy so we are installing it on jenkins server and adding our jenkins pipeline stage.
+Note: there is no any plugin available for trivy so we are installing it on jenkins server and adding our jenkins pipeline stage.
 ```
 ---Trivy installation command----
 #reference link - https://aquasecurity.github.io/trivy/v0.18.3/installation/